Geneva

 Place Neuve, Geneva

-• City Hall/Hôtel de Ville: The Hôtel de Ville is a beautiful building that has been the political heart of Geneva since the 15th century.
-The oldest preserved part is the Tour Baudet.
-Despite the name, however, the city hall itself has been moved to another building today.
+The town hall is a beautiful building that has been the political heart of Geneva since the 15th century.
+The oldest preserved part is the Tour Baudet, but otherwise the building is known for the elegant Renaissance facade and the inner courtyard.

 Rousseau Island, Geneva